rgoulter/keyboard-labs/docs/buildguide_rev2021.4_budget.md

     <img src="https://github.com/rgoulter/keyboard-labs/blob/master/docs/images/buildlog-rev2021.4-minimal/2-resistors-soldered-bottom.JPG" />

-3. *For the Right-Hand Side PCB only*:, on the top-side of the PCB, use solder to bridge JP1 and JP2 to either 1 or 3.
+3. *For the Right-Hand Side PCB only*: On the top-side of the PCB, use solder to bridge JP1 and JP2 to either 1 or 3.

     Currently, the QMK firmware only supports JP1 and JP2 jumped to 1,